basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 riak-admin alter-user jane_goodall roles=admin,archoverlord
 ```

+There is no way to incrementally add roles; even if `jane_goodall` was already an `admin`, it is necessary to list it again when adding the `archoverlord` role.

 ### Assigning a Role to Multiple Users

 There is no command for assigning a role (or roles) to multiple users at one time, though you may use methods such as `for` loops in your shell: